PlayableLab FAQs

 - Press Play for a full-bleed in-editor preview with a Portrait / Landscape toggle.
 Press Esc to drop back to editing without losing state.
 Press Export to download one self-contained HTML, ready for every ad network.

-What editing panel categories does AI-Lab expose?
+What editing panel categories does PlayAI expose?

-Does AI-Lab support reference images in chat?
+Does PlayAI support reference images in chat?

 What orientation can I preview and export?